 Revenue.
 We collect non-refundable rental payments and fees in advance, generally on a weekly or monthly basis.
 This revenue is recognized over the term of the agreement.
 Rental purchase agreements generally include a discounted early purchase option.
-Amounts received upon sales of merchandise under these options, and upon the sale of used merchandise, are recognized as revenue when the merchandise is sold.
+Upon exercise of this option, and upon sale of used merchandise, revenue is recognized as these payments are received.